This is a complete guide on how to create an effective workout plan, for the gym or at home.

 The corollary of pushing is pulling.
 The back is comprised of many different muscles, all of which can be trained through a variety of pulling exercises.

 Pulling exercises also help restore the natural posture of your shoulders and upper spine.

-In combination, these 6 exercises will train almost every single muscle group in your body while teaching important human functionality.
+In combination, these 4 exercises will train almost all major muscle groups in your body while teaching important human functionality.

 Now that we have the foundational exercises selected, let’s talk about how much of each you should perform.

-The beauty of exercise is that we can perform different amounts of repetitions to obtain different effects.
+The beauty of exercise is that you can perform different amounts of repetitions to obtain different desired effects.

-Do not practice in this range until you have been training consistently for at least 8-12 months.
+Lastly, do not practice in the maximum strength range until you have been training consistently for at least 8-12 months.

 For the most part, you should aim to accomplish anywhere between 20-40 total repetitions per exercise, in approximately 3-6 sets.

 For example, If you are performing 8 repetitions, you can do anywhere from 3-5 sets to be in the 20-40 rep range.